TomuitNiebert/pulp.plp/README.md

 Pressure cannot go below zero bar.
 The contractual flow Q = 400.
 The pipe equation P A − P B = 0.1 x Q.
 With Q = 400 it can be calculated that P A − P B = 40, while the maximum pressure drop is 30 bar.
-So this problem is infeasible, when we apply the constraints and equate the flow to 400.
+So this problem is infeasible.

 `from plpcom import plpinit, plpvar, plpeq, plpexit, plpresults plpinit()`